cuemacro/finmarketpy/README.md

 API key to download market data to use some of these, and you can sign up for a free account at https://www.quandl.com.

 * [Backtesting an FX trend following strategy - backtest_example (Binder Link)](https://mybinder.org/v2/gh/cuemacro/finmarketpy/master?filepath=finmarketpy_examples/finmarketpy_notebooks/backtest_example.ipynb)

+# Syncronizing your fork of finmarketpy with master

+I found this [article useful](https://stackoverflow.com/questions/7244321/how-do-i-update-a-github-forked-repository) for explaining how to update your fork to match the master changes.

 # Contributors